1120 SW Fifth Ave, Suite 800, Portland, OR 97204

 What if someone isn't home when I try to get their signature?

-I want to have my son's band play at the block party, what do I need to do?
+I want to have my daughter's band play at the block party, what do I need to do?

 If you are going to have any type of amplified music, please contact the Noise Control Office for a variance permit.
 Check here for information.